The Top 5 Supplements for Sleep

 3. Ashwagandha

-There is strong evidence that Ashwagandha improves anxiety symptoms, with Examine.com rating the evidence as grade A. Ashwagandha as a supplement is a herb derived from plant root, commonly taken as capsule or powder.
+There is strong evidence that Ashwagandha improves anxiety symptoms.
+Grade A, according to Examine.com.
+Ashwagandha as a supplement is a herb derived from plant root, commonly taken as capsule or powder.
 Studies typically use 300–600mg.

 Ashwagandha is a root herb that has been used in traditional Indian medicine for thousands of years.
 It reduces the amount of cortisol — the hormone the body releases under pressure — resulting in a calmer stress response.
 Most people notice a difference after two to four weeks of regular use.
 It is usually taken as a capsule once or twice a day.